KTH-OS/KTH-OS-github.io/assignments.md

 <hr>
 <br>
 <h2>The Final Grade</h2>
-The final grade of the course is computed as 0.5*Task3 + 0.5*Task4.
-To pass the course, students should pass Task1 and Task3, and the final grade should be greater than E.
+To pass the course you must pass Task 1 and Task 3 and get at least E in Task 4 and Task 5.